Pig Frog

 - sounds like the guttural grunt of a pig

-sounds like the single plucking of a really large stretched and taut rubber
+second call sounds like the single plucking of a really large stretched

 - alarm call is a single squeek